SalahMSaleh/SalahMSaleh.github.io/_posts/2020-1-4-HTB-Craft-Write-Up.md

 ---
 title: "HTB-Craft"
-excerpt: "Craft Was a nice realistic medium box That involved Analyzing code that being hosted on Gogs to find missing credentials and a Python Code Injection."
+excerpt: "Craft Was a nice realistic medium box That involved Analyzing code that being hosted on Gogs to find missing credentials and a Python Code Injection..."
 related: false
 date: 2020-01-04
 categories: